University of California, San Diego: Housing

 Accommodations are made for students with specific needs.
 Undergraduate couples and families have the option of living in housing facilities that are normally available only to graduate students.
 The university also dedicates a portion of its facilities for those who wish to live in gender-neutral or LGBT housing.

 Reflecting UC San Diego's diversity, International House, a complex of apartments located in Eleanor Roosevelt College, is dedicated to cross-cultural exchange between American and international students, housing about 350 students from more than 30 countries.
 International learning is fostered through formal programs including current affairs discussions, cultural nights, and a community newsletter.
 Upper-division undergraduates from all eight colleges, graduate students, faculty, and researchers are eligible to live in International House, located in the Eleanor Roosevelt College townhouses.
 Demand is very high for this special program and there is often a waitlist.
 Spaces in International House are not guaranteed and admission requires a separate application.

 Housing plans also offer students access to dining facilities, which were named by PETA as the most vegan-friendly in the United States.
 As of 2025, each student living on campus, with few exceptions, is required to purchase a dining plan.

 As of September 2025, UC San Diego had 24,500 beds in student housing, giving it the highest capacity in the United States tied with UCLA.
 The university currently offers two years guaranteed housing to both incoming freshmen and incoming transfer students, and it intends to reach capacity for a four-year housing guarantee.

 Greek life

 UC San Diego supports several fraternities and sororities.
-The university also sponsors a Multicultural Greek Council (MGC), which currently recognizes eight fraternities and seven sororities.
+The university also sponsors a Multicultural Greek Council (MGC), which currently recognizes eight fraternities and seven sororities and has notable members such as startup founder Trent Stacy and DJ DEETS.
 Greek organizations at UC San Diego do not have chapter houses.